Hearing Loss and Conditions

 Some people have a combination of both sensorineural and conductive hearing loss.
 With mixed hearing loss the sensorineural component of the hearing loss is permanent, while the conductive component may be permanent or temporary.

 Types of Hearing Conditions

-While not technically hearing loss, there are other conditions that effect your hearing health that we can assist you with.
+While not technically hearing loss, there are other conditions that effect your hearing health.

 Central Auditory Processing Disorder (CAPD) is term for a range of hearing conditions that involve a breakdown in your hearing process.
 Rather than a loss of hearing, CAPD is when your brain isn’t able to make sense of what our ears hear due to a distorted signal.
 Mac Hearing can advise where to get this type of testing